Larnaca: Museums

 Museums found in Larnaca include the Larnaca District Archaeological Museum, Pierides Museum, Agios Lazaros Byzantine Museum, Kallinikeio Municipal Museum of Athienou, Larnaca Medieval Museum, Larnaca Municipal Museum of Natural History, Larnaca Municipal Historical Archives - Museum of Larnaca, Folklore Museum ‘Kostas Kaimakliotis’ - Aradippou, Theasis Museum, Kyriazis Medical Museum and Museum of Michel Platini.

-Cuisine
+Cuisine and seafood

 The beaches of Larnaca are lined with nearly identical seafood restaurants catering to tourists.
 Although there are many continental and international restaurants in Larnaca, visitors do not miss out on indulging in the local food.
 Many of the staple dishes involve beans, such as fasolaki (French beans cooked in red wine with lamb), and louvi me lahana (black-eyed peas with chard).

 Some of the standard appetizers are potato salad, kohlrabi salad, and hot grilled black olives.
 The next course may include Cyprus village sausage and sheftalia, dolmades and keftedes, kolokassi in tomato sauce, and several aubergine-based dishes.
 Baked or grilled lamb (souvla) usually appears somewhere in the course of dining, as does some kind of fish.